danetrunner/GitHub-user-searcher/README.md

 **2.-** You can access to all files of the project, even my webpack config files.

-**3.-** I deployed this application using Heroku, so you can access through this link: https://dh-marfeel-test.herokuapp.com/.
-Otherwise you will need to set up a static server that could watch dist folder to access the application.
+**3.-** I deployed this application using Heroku, ufortunately, it is not available anymore.
+A more sophisticated deployment will be available soon enough but not in the next few months.

 **4.-** I prepared different tests using jasmine in order to make sure its functionallity through the development and debugging processes.